Akhilsunny212/Zero-shot-classification/README.md

-Zero shot classifications helps to classify the text with out labels
+Zero shot classifications helps to classify the text with out labels.